SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 Some advice: Many systems make it easy to include ratings on a large number of different scales, but please don't do this.
-Most experienced PC chairs use only two scales, an overall rating and an expertise rating.
+Most PC chairs use only two scales: an overall rating and an expertise rating.
 It also works best to have just two or three text
 fields: one for a summary of the paper (this is optional), one for comments for both the PC and the authors, and one for comments to